emergenzeHack/covid19italia_api/README.md

 Example
 https://host/reports/Provincia
-gives all the "Provincia" values of all reports (where exist) in JSON form.
+gives all the "Provincia" values of all reports (where exist).

 To start python3 app.py